Ronit-Wanare/Bitpred/README.md

 ![image](https://github.com/Ronit-Wanare/Bitpred/assets/85942512/967e1407-c179-4cef-9523-259bb4d2d51d)

 ### Building, compiling and fitting the N-BEATS algorithm

-Okay, we've finally got all of the pieces of the puzzle ready for building and training the N-BEATS algorithm.

-We'll do so by going through the following:

 1. Setup an instance of the N-BEATS block layer using `NBeatsBlock` (this'll be the initial block used for the network, the rest will be created as part of stacks)
 2. Create an input layer for the N-BEATS stack (we'll be using the [Keras Functional API](https://www.tensorflow.org/guide/keras/functional) for this)